Longford based, nationwide supporthello@purpletree.ie1800 787 333

 • An additional day’s pay

 Public holidays are not deducted from an employee’s annual leave entitlement.
 If a public holiday falls during annual leave, that day does not count as annual leave.
+Applying these rules correctly on every pay run is exactly what our outsourced payroll for leave and public-holiday pay is built to handle.

 Carrying Over Annual Leave